-A shocking report from the Natural Resources Defense Council (NRDC) showed that in 2015, 18 million Americans received drinking water from systems that exceeded safe levels of lead. (pbs.org)
+A shocking report from the Natural Resources Defense Council (NRDC) showed that in 2015, 18 million Americans received drinking water from systems that exceeded safe levels of leada and have Lead Contamination (pbs.org)

 ‘The research indicates more than 5,000 community waterway systems nationwide break the Lead and Copper Rule, a federal regulation managed by the U.S. Environmental Protection Agency.
 This law requires that water utilities avoid unnecessary exposure to high lead in water by using remedial measures, including corrosion control, lead pipe replacement and public education.” (pbs.org)

 According to outside sources, the EPA hasn’t been recording all lead contamination violations in their database because there hasn’t been a major concern for it…. until now.
 Thankfully Erik Olson, the director at NRDC has drawn to the public’s attention that 90% of the violations in drinking water systems faced no formal enforcement, and only 3 percent faced penalties.
 Olson said shoddy data collection, lax enforcement of the law and cities gaming the system have created unsafe drinking water conditions for millions of people across the nation. (pbs.org)